 The Big Fuss about responsive website design

-When did the approach come about?
+When did this approach originate?

-The whole objective of creating a responsive design is to provide all users with a gratifying and intuitive experience.
-This approach was first coined and predominantly developed by Ethan Marcotte.
-He has written a book called Responsive Web Design, which is most suitable for developers and is certainly worth a read.
+The primary goal of creating a responsive design is to offer all users a satisfying and intuitive experience.
+Ethan Marcotte coined and predominantly developed this approach.
+Moreover, he wrote a book titled ‘Responsive Web Design,’ which is highly recommended for developers.

 Components of responsive web design